-In today's world, translation industry is highly technologised.
+In today's world, translation industry is highly technologies.
 The sub-programme of translation studies and translation technology offers training for technology-savvy translation specialists with a solid theoretical basis in translation studies.
-Extensive hands-on learning and collaborative and dialogical teaching methods equip the students with skills and abilities required in modern translation industry, and promote innovative research on MA level and beyond.
-The sub-programme is made up of four modules, which will be further described in the Curriculum of the whole Linguistic Sciences MA program available by the end of this year.
+Extensive hands-on learning and collaborative and dialogical teaching methods equip the students with skills and abilities required in the modern translation industry and promote innovative research on MA-level and beyond.

 WHY LINGUISTIC SCIENCES?

 The MDP in Linguistic Sciences is focused on language as medium of communication in various contexts.
-Each sub-programme has advantages that are of particular currency in present-day linguistics: technological applications are increasingly important in linguistic research and the translation industry, while globalization and linguistic diversity in societies call for skilled experts in the fields of language policy, education, and communication.
+Each sub-programme has advantages that are of a particular currency in present-day linguistics: technological applications are increasingly important in linguistic research and the translation industry, while globalization and linguistic diversity in societies call for skilled experts in the fields of language policy, education, and communication.

-The objectives of the MDP include in-depth understanding of the focal issues, theories and methods of the corresponding sub-programme to the extent that after completing their MA the students are able to carry out independent research and are eligible to pursue doctoral studies in their field of specialisation.
+The objectives of the MDP include an in-depth understanding of the focal issues, theories and methods of the corresponding sub-programme to the extent that after completing their MA the students are able to carry out independent research and are eligible to pursue doctoral studies in their field of specialisation.

 Besides academic jobs (research and/or teaching), graduates are envisaged to find career paths, depending on the sub-programme, in language technology firms, large translation agencies, localization and documentation houses, and in the fields of translator training, language planning, and language policy.

 The Programme will accept 21 international students, with a maximum of 7 students in each sub-programme.

 The eligible applicant must have a BA degree in the area of linguistics, language studies, or translation studies.
-Moreover, all the applicants must demonstrate good English skills by submitting a recent TOEFL, IELTS or PTE test score, except for those who have completed their bachelor's degree in the following countries: Australia, Canada, New Zealand, United Kingdom or United States.
+Moreover, all the applicants must demonstrate good English skills by submitting a recent TOEFL, IELTS or PTE test score.